 mongosqld or by issuing the "FLUSH

 SAMPLE" command from within the MySQL shell.

 BI Connector handles collections which contain a

 that longitude and latitude data are represented within a single

 table along with other collection data.

-Relational databases do not allow dynamically typed columns so when the BI Connector samples data from MongoDB to generate a schema, type conversion conflicts may occur.
-See this page for more information on how the BI Connector resolves these conflicts and displays data when conflicts are present.
+Relational databases don't allow dynamically typed columns.
+When the BI Connector samples data from MongoDB to generate a schema, type conversion conflicts may occur.
+To learn more about how the BI Connector resolves these conflicts and displays data when conflicts are present, see the following sections.